dmlogs/simple-web-page-cache/README.md

 ## Authentication

-If authentication is enabled the service will filter requests to assert any request not to the "application.wadl" path is authorized.

-Authentication expects a basic authorization header containing "[user]:[password]" Base64 encoded.
+If authentication is enabled a basic authorization header is expected.

 Example:
 ```